 The International Training Programmes for Private Sector Development is a combined ITP, including two programmes, ‘Strategic Business Management’ and ‘Private Sector Growth Strategies’ (ITP SBM & PSGS).
 The overall aim of this programme is to contribute to the development of a vibrant and sustainable private sector.
 It also seeks to strengthen collaboration between the private and public sectors, for better functioning markets and improved integration in world trade.
 Therefore the programme blends both business leaders from small and medium-sized businesses and high-level professionals from national institutions and with a mandate to develop and promote a sustainable private sector, to improve market functionality and/or to stimulate greater integration in world trade.

-The SBM programme is expected to provide the participant with:
+The SBM programme provided the participants with:

 - knowledge and skills to enhance the growth and success of their own business,

 - insight into how to stimulate private sector development in their country, and

 - capacity and tools to actively contribute to the development of a Common Action Plan for private sector development in their country.

 The long-term goal of the programme is to contribute to revitalization and changes for the better in each participant’s business.
 This in turn will contribute to decisive and lasting change at a national level, improving the business climate and stimulating sustainable economic growth.
 The participants acquire tools, manuals and procedures in order to strengthen an increase the competitiveness of their busines, including, for example, business analysis, business plan development , market identification, product diversification, supporting improvements in innovation and technology, staretgy development and implementation etc.